rogervinas/contract-testing-with-pact/README.md

 * Use `@PactBroker` annotation.
 * Set PactBroker url directly on `@PactBroker(url=xxx)` annotation or via `pactbroker.url` system property.
 * Set system property `pact.verifier.publishResults=true`.
-* Set system property `pact.provider.version` (we can use same version as our gradle project).
+* Set system property `pact.provider.version` (we can use same version as the gradle project).

 To test it locally: